 What parents need to know

 Parents need to know that this is a jaunty, upbeat journey packed with wacky landscapes, buildings, monsters, and musical instruments.
-Even those who don't understand Dr. Seuss' message will be buoyed up and marched cheerfully along.
+Even those who don't understand Dr. Seuss' message will be swept up and marched cheerfully along.
 This classic, which encourages perseverance and taking adversity in stride, has become a common gift for graduates, from grade school through college.

 What's the story?